Nepomuceno/blog/source/_posts/using-table-storage-in-typescript.md

 There are multiple ways to query the table storage the most common being retrieve a single row by Partition and Row Id.

-Lets add this functionality first
+Let's add this functionality first

-Again in our `storage.ts` lets add a method to query by both this value.
+Again in our `storage.ts` let's add a method to query by both this value.

 ``` typescript
 async GetRecord(partitionKey: string, rowKey: string): Promise<ITableEntity> {